gboudreau/videotron_monitor_chrome/README.md

 How to use?
 -----------

-Install the extension from https://chrome.google.com/webstore/detail/fnhepcakkcnkaehfhpagimbbkpelkdha
+Install the extension from the [Google Chrome WebStore](https://chrome.google.com/webstore/detail/fnhepcakkcnkaehfhpagimbbkpelkdha)

-Then go in the [options](chrome-extension://dciknklnejapoffpcogkipjiomdillcc/options.html), enter your Videotron Internet (VL) username, and choose your Internet plan.
+Then go in the options (right-click the taskbar button and choose Options), enter your Videotron Internet (VL) username, and choose your Internet plan.

 Don't know your VL username?
 You can find it on your monthly invoice, just above the Internet daily usage numbers.
 You can also find it in your Videotron Customer Centre, on the [Manage e-mail accounts](https://www.videotron.com/client/Customer-Centre/Internet/Email-services) page.